Blog

 On-Demand Webinar: Unifying Technical and Financial Operations to Minimize Denials and Prevent Revenue Leakage

-Enhancing Clean Claim Pass-through Rates
+Enhancing Clean Claim Pass-Through Rates

-What is the Clean Claim Pass-Through Rate?
+What Is the Clean Claim Pass-Through Rate?

-A ‘clean claim’ is a billing claim that gets processed and paid on the first submission without needing extra information or corrections.
-Modern lab billing platforms use automation and RCM tools to improve claim accuracy, minimize errors, and increase first-pass success rates.
-This boosts overall efficiency across the RCM cycle.
+A "clean claim" is a billing claim that gets processed and paid on the first submission without requiring additional information or corrections.
+Modern lab billing platforms leverage automation and innovative RCM tools to enhance claim accuracy, minimize errors, and increase first-pass success rates, boosting overall efficiency throughout the RCM cycle.
+Higher clean claim pass-through rates also mean fewer denials and rejections, which is crucial for maintaining steady cash flow and reliable business forecasting.

 Reducing Administrative Burdens

-Discover More: Maximizing Your Lab’s Profitability: The Case for In-House Lab Billing
+Discover More: Maximizing Your Lab’s Profitability - The Case for In-House Lab Billing

 Avero Diagnostics is a nationally recognized, physician-operated laboratory with multiple facilities.
 Formerly known as Northwest Pathology and Northwest Laboratory, the organization specializes in women’s health, anatomic and clinical pathology, molecular pathology, and clinical diagnostics.

-Enhanced Cash Flow and Productivity:
+Enhanced Cash Flow and Productivity

 - Resolved 47,000 stuck claims, recovering $4.75 million in payments.